 On the flipside, the longer between paychecks can put financial strain on your employees.

 If you operate on a weekly or bi-weekly pay schedule, then consider adding a benefit like DailyPay to your employee benefits and extend your payroll to semi-monthly.

 DailyPay is a new HR technology that allows employees to access their earned income as often as they would like – daily, even.
-The service is non-disruptive to your current payroll process and there is no cost for your company to offer our service.
+The service is non-disruptive to your current payroll process.
 DailyPay provides all of the funding and technology.
 DailyPay only works through direct deposit, which can help boost your enrollment rate and lower your payroll expenses.